 Equipment You don’t need a lot of gear to go orienteering.
 Here are a few things that can help you achieve your best performance or make the journey a little more comfortable.
-Bush events Protective running clothes (usually including gaiters you can move quickly in) Sportident card (“stick”) – hire sticks will be available at all events Compass – usually available for hire/loan if you don’t have your own Control sheet holder (Optional) Watch or runners’ GPS (not handheld units) (Optional) Park Street events comfortable running clothes/shoes watch/GPS/phone to tell how much time you have left (for events with a set finish time) torch/head torch (for night events) water bottle (post run or extra long events) Sprint events Normal running clothes or active wear Sportident card (“stick”) – hire sticks will be available at all events Compass Watch or runners’ GPS (not handheld units) (Optional) Control sheet holder (Optional) Mountain bike events Mountain bike Helmet (compulsory) Sportident card (“stick”) – hire sticks will be available at all events Water bottles or hydration pack MTB clothes, shoes, spares etc Map board Small compass Where you can find specialised equipment Note that links to other sites are provided for the users’ convenience.
+Bush events Protective running clothes (usually including lightweight gaiters you can move quickly in, and shoes with “grippy” soles and good toe protection) Sportident card (“stick”) – hire sticks will be available at all events Compass – available for loan if you don’t have your own Control sheet holder (Optional) Watch or runners’ GPS (not handheld units) (Optional) Park Street events comfortable running clothes/shoes watch/GPS/phone to tell how much time you have left torch/head torch (for night events) water bottle (post run or extra long events) Sprint events Normal running clothes or active wear Sportident card (“stick”) – hire sticks will be available at all events Compass – available for loan if you don’t have your own Watch or runners’ GPS (not handheld units) (Optional) Control sheet holder (Optional) Mountain bike events Mountain bike Helmet (compulsory) Sportident card (“stick”) – hire sticks will be available at all events Water bottles or hydration pack MTB clothes, shoes, spares etc Map board Small compass Where you can find specialised equipment Note that links to other sites are provided for the users’ convenience.
 Orienteering Victoria does not endorse these sites or the products advertised therein and is not responsible for the information on these sites or the use made of this information or for the consequences of your having accessed any link.
 Sportident Cards “SI sticks” (as we call them in Victoria) are used internationally and can be purchased from: Australian Distributor: aussieogear (in NSW) Local stockists: check with your club or the OV rep, Ian Dodd Manufacturer: Sportident (in Germany) They come in various colours and models, ranging in price from $50 to around $100.
-Once you have your new stick remember to add it into your Eventor profile and tell Ian Dodd so the OV Victorian Stick database can be updated.
+Once you have your new stick, remember to add it into your Eventor profile, and tell Ian Dodd so the OV Victorian Stick database can be updated.
+Ian runs the DROC Shop, which has a small stock of Sportident and SI Air sticks, as well as fingerbands, compasses and headbands.
+The DROC Shop can be found at most events.
 Recycle your old stick?
 Members with an older SI stick that still works, often ask what they should do with them.
-Here are a few ideas for recycling an old (typically red) version 5 stick: Keep it in the glovebox as a spare Give it to the kids Lend it to a friend/new club-member/novice Sell it on ebay (you probably won’t get much for it) Donate it to your club or OV for use as a spare hire stick Use it for MTBO Disassemble it and use the parts to build a radio to contact aliens (OK – only joking; they don’t have the range to reach any aliens) Compasses There are many different compasses made by various manufacturers with each model designed for a specific use.
+Here are a few ideas for recycling an old (typically red) version 5 stick: Keep it in the glovebox as a spare Give it to the kids Lend it to a friend/new club-member/novice Sell it on ebay (you probably won’t get much for it) Donate it to your club, or to OV for use as a spare hire stick Use it for MTBO Disassemble it and use the parts to build a radio to contact aliens (OK – only joking; they don’t have the range to reach any aliens) Compasses There are many different compasses made by various manufacturers with each model designed for a specific use.
 Orienteering compasses are quite unique and whilst a general bushwalking compass can be used, best results come from using a model designed for the specific type of event you are competing in.
-Keep in mind that compasses must be balanced for each region so they can’t always be used overseas (Australian compasses do work OK in New Zealand).
-Our recommendations: Borrow a compass for your first event or two Ask other orienteers what they use Work out if you need a left or right handed model Set your budget (a good orienteering compass will cost upwards of $100) Check out retailers of orienteering compasses: Orienteering Service of Australia (large Silva range) aussieogear (Moscompass) or email Warren for details of the new Str8 compasses and magnifiers.
+Keep in mind that compasses must be balanced for each region so they can’t always be used overseas (Australian compasses do work OK in New Zealand), but not so well in Europe!
+Our recommendations: Borrow a compass for your first event or two – they can be loaned from Registration Ask other orienteers what they use Work out if you need a left or right handed model Set your budget (a good orienteering compass will cost upwards of $100) Check out retailers of orienteering compasses: Orienteering Service of Australia (large Silva range) aussieogear (Moscompass) or email Warren for details of the new Str8 compasses and magnifiers.
 OVic members receive 10% off Str8 compasses & magnifiers.
+The DROC Shop has a small range of cheaper compasses for sale ($15-$50), suitable for newcomers.
+The DROC Shop can be found at most bush and sprint events, and also stocks fingerbands for thumb compasses and Sportident sticks.
 MTB Map Boards, Bikes and Other Accessories Orienteering Service of Australia and aussieogear both retail map boards that fit your mountain bike.
 Melbourne Bicycles at 37 Queens Parade, Clifton Hill (9489 5569) have a range of bikes and gear.
 OVic members get 10% off bikes and 15% off accessories.
-Protective Clothing, Shoes, and Control Description Holders General Outdoor Equipment The Wilderness Shop in Box Hill carries a range of outdoor clothes and equipment and offers OV members a 10% discount.
+Protective Clothing, Shoes, and Control Description Holders Buy from an online retailer such as aussieogear or look for Kev’s Trailer at some bush events.
+The DROC Shop has a special deal on Silva headbands, just $2 each.
+General Outdoor Equipment The Wilderness Shop in Box Hill carries a range of outdoor clothes and equipment and offers OV members a 10% discount.